mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 ---
-id: vX.X.X
+id: v8.2.0
-title: Version X.X.X Release Notes
+title: Version 8.2.0 Release Notes
-sidebar_label: vX.X.X
+sidebar_label: v8.2.0
 image: "img/release-note-link-preview.png"
 ---

-_Month day, year_
+_November 5, 2021_

 ### New Features

 #### Pod filters as url query string

 In the Monitoring Area, when a filter is selected, it is added to the url as a query string.
 Thanks to this, you can now share links of monitoring that keep the selected filters.

+#### Support in Launcher

+Added support icon in Console Launcher that redirects to [Mia-Platform support](https://makeitapp.atlassian.net/servicedesk/customer/portal/21).

 ### Bug Fix